romain-trotard/redis-timing-tracker/README.md

     describeNames: string[];
     // The name of the test
     name: string;
-    // TODO rtr change this in the code
     // The unique test name, which the concatenation of describeNames and name
     uniqueTestName: string;
     // The timestamp of the latest run